-A. Bandaging of each boxer's hands shall not exceed one winding of surgeon's adhesive tape, not over 11⁄2 inches wide, placed directly on the hand to protect the part of the hand near the wrist.
-The tape may cross the back of the hand twice but may not extend within three-fourths of an inch of the knuckles when the hand is clenched to make a fist.
+A. Bandaging of each boxer's hands shall not exceed one [winding roll] of surgeon's adhesive tape, not over 11⁄2 inches wide, placed directly on the hand to protect the part of the hand near the wrist.
+The tape may [cross the back of the hand twice cover the hand] but may not extend within three-fourths of an inch of the knuckles when the hand is clenched to make a fist.
 Soft surgical bandage, not over two inches wide, held in place by not more than six feet of surgeon's adhesive tape for each hand shall be used.
-Up to one 15-yard roll of bandage may be used to complete the wrappings for each hand.
-Strips of tape may be used between the fingers to hold down the bandages.
-Bandages shall be adjusted in the dressing room in the presence of the event inspector or his designee.
+Up to one 15-yard roll of bandage may be